maleina/Chat-Room/README.md

 3. LEAVE

 ### Completed WebSocketChatServer
-Implemented all TODOs that were inside WebSocketChatServer in order to implement each method's description.
+Made changes inside WebSocketChatServer in order to implement each method's description.

-### Run the application with command
-mvn build; mvn spring-boot:run